wp-plugins/wptouch/readme.txt

 *Now Available: WPtouch Pro!*
 Totally re-written top to bottom, with a slew of new features like more style, color and branding customizations, themes, 10 languages, more advertising options, Web-App mode, and more!

-iPad support coming in 2.1.
+iPad support coming in WPtouch Pro 2.1.

 For more information visit http://www.bravenewcode.com/wptouch-pro